window-maker/window-maker.github.io/docs/FAQ.rst

 How do I get the classic NeXT(tm)-like style back?
 ..................................................

 Open WPrefs and navigate to the ``Other Configurations`` tab with the scroll bar.
 Within the ``Titlebar Style`` frame, select the last button on the right.

-Or you can add
+Otherwise, add or modify

 .. code::
    :class: highlight

    NewStyle=next;

-to your ~/GNUstep/Defaults/WindowMaker file.
+in your ~/GNUstep/Defaults/WindowMaker file.

 How do I get the window menu with only a two button mouse?
 ..........................................................